Sabicool/Medicine/02 Rotations/Intensive Care Unit.md

 		 - The major advantage of dexmedetomidine is that it doesn't suppress respiration, making it safe to use in a non-intubated patient
 			 - Therefore, dexmedetomidine may be continued _throughout_ the weaning process (unlike propofol, which must be shut off prior to extubation)
 			 - This is an excellent option for patients who develop anxiety and tachypnea whenever sedation is lifted, making it difficult to extubate them
-		- Dexmedetomidine may cause hypotension due to bradycardia, but this can be counteracted with an infusion of low-dose epinephrine if the use of dexmedetomidine is critical.
+		- Dexmedetomidine may cause hypotension due to bradycardia, but this can be counteracted with an infusion of low-dose epinephrine if the use of dexmedetomidine is critical
+- NIV
+	- Titrating NIV settings
+		- **Cardiogenic pulmonary edema**
+		    - Key here is the _expiratory pressure_ (this increases the mean airway pressure and thereby decreases preload & afterload).
+		    - Ramp up expiratory pressure until the patient improves (e.g. 10/5 ==> 15/10 ==> 18/15), It’s also fine to simply use continuous positive airway pressure (CPAP).
+In that case, escalate CPAP pressure from 5 ==> 10 ==> 15 cm.
+		- **Hypercapnia (e.g., COPD or obesity hypoventilation syndrome)**
+		    - The key here is _driving pressure_ (inspiratory pressure _minus_ expiratory pressure), which supports the work of breathing.
+		    - Ramp up the driving pressure until the patient improves (e.g. 10/5 ==> 15/5 ==> 18/5).

 [^1]: See here [PulmCrit - Six reasons to avoid fluoroquinolones in the critically ill](https://emcrit.org/pulmcrit/fluoroquinolone-critical-illness/)
 [^2]: Patients with cirrhosis and elevated INR are generally not coagulopathic and generally do require DVT prophylaxis